|

 He explained the charges that the Jews presented to him concerning

 Paul.
-Festus
+In

-tells Agrippa that he did not delay the proceedings, but the next day met
+verse 17Festus tells Agrippa that he did not delay the proceedings, but

-with Paul and his accusers.
-These
+the next day met with Paul and his accusers.

-relates to Agrippa that he was surprised about the charges the Jews laid
+verses 18 and 19 Festus relates to Agrippa that he was surprised about the

-against Paul, because they were all religious matters concerning their
+charges the Jews laid against Paul, because they were all religious

-religion and also concerning some dead man who Paul claimed was alive.
+matters concerning their religion and also concerning some dead man who

 You can well see that even in those days the thought of a man named